'Diner': Film Review | Shanghai 2019

 Tina Tamashiro and Tatsuya Fujiwara co-star in Mika Ninagawa’s Tarantino-esque romp about an unlucky girl who becomes the waitress-slave in a diner for assassins.

-Japanese fashion photographer-turned-filmmaker Mika Ninagawa lets out the stops in her madly colored, frantically paced and urgently orchestrated faux-horror-comedy Diner.
+Japanese fashion photographer-turned-filmmaker Mika Ninagawa pulls out the stops in her madly colored, frantically paced and urgently orchestrated faux-horror-comedy, Diner.

 Closely based on Yumeaki Hirayama’s novel and subsequent manga series, Diner proves a congenial project for Ninagawa after two previous film ventures.
 Her exuberant up-front style attracted attention in Sakuran, the lurid story of an 18th century courtesan bent on self-liberation, while her 2012 Helter Skelter, about a diva who overdoes the cosmetic surgery, took a step into the psycho-cinema of horror.
 Unlike the latter’s riff on stardom, Diner has no identifiable adult theme, but caters to youthful fantasies and philosophy (“An unfulfilled dream gives people a reason to live.”
 “When you want something, there’s always risk attached.”)